Vietnam.vn - Nền tảng quảng bá Việt Nam

 Initiative from plastic pipe rafts of the people of the Ancestral Land

-After the first raft was built and proved effective in the flood, his group shared the idea and received support from friends and benefactors to build more rafts.
+After the first raft was built and proved effective in floods, his team shared the idea and received support from friends and benefactors to build more rafts.

 Initiative from plastic pipe rafts of the people of the Ancestral Land